A Radius of Robust Feasibility Approach to Directional Sensors in Uncertain Terrain: Proposed Model

 \begin{eg}[Single sensor with positional shift] Let a sensor `$s$' have a coverage range of $s_r=100 $ m and a positional uncertainty of $\rho_s = 5$ m.
 The robust coverage range is then given by $r_s = s_r - \rho_s$, resulting in 95 m.
-Since this represents the worst-case scenario, the sensor can ensure coverage of at least 95 m within its Voronoi cell when oriented toward the specified vertex. \end{eg}
+Since this represents the potential worst-case scenario, the sensor can ensure coverage of at least 95 m within its Voronoi cell when oriented toward its chosen vertex. \end{eg}